Driving a BMW Rear Wheel Drive in the Winter Snow and Ice

 She gets stuck on the camber of the road with the car sliding all over the place.
 It is going sideways rather than forward, and cannot get over the massive incline that a normal road camber suddenly represents.

-After five or ten minutes of gently trying to persuade this piece of crap on wheels to navigate the icy road I give up.
+After five or ten minutes of gently trying to persuade the BMW to navigate the icy road I give up.
 I reverse it into a passable imitation of a deliberate piece of parking – it’s off to the side of the road, no longer blocking it – and there is no hope of driving it anywhere or putting it back on her drive.

 When I use my front wheel drive Toyota, no problem at all.
 Any skidding is purely for fun – I love doing handbrake turns when the roads are iced up.
 Yeah OK, I’m just a big kid – but when no one is about and the roads are sheet ice – it’s an opportunity to practice controlled slides.